wihi-labs/WHIP/0008-legal-structure/main.md

 # Abstract [max 200 words]

 # Specification
 The IP-holding entity of WiHi should be a commercial registered non-profit Swiss association.
 This association is overseen by WiHi token holders: Members of the association are the delegates illustrated in WHIP-0007.
 WiHi token holders exercise control over the association's general meetings via delegating tokens to these members, which includes the election of the governance committee responsible for contracting third-party services.
-The association defines the minimal acceptance criteria for members such that sybil attacks on the voting mechanism are prevented.
+The association defines the minimal acceptance criteria for members such that Sybil attacks on the voting mechanism are prevented.

 The association holds intellectual property and system funds.
-It also engages third parties for onocoy system development and maintenance (see Figure above).
+It also engages third parties for WiHi system development and maintenance (see Figure above).

 In summary, WiHi should established a Swiss association as a legal entity to handle off-chain governance with the following attributes: